lightning-bot/Lightning/CONTRIBUTING.md

 There's an official Discord server and a site.
 - [Lightning Hub Discord Server](https://discord.gg/cDPGuYd)
 - [Lightning Site](https://lightsage.gitlab.io/lightning/home)

+## I'm not a developer, but would like to help out!

+There's a few ways you can help:
+- Adding the bot to your server and spreading the word about Lightning
+- Upvote the bot on [DiscordBotList](https://discordbots.org/bot/532220480577470464)
+- Let us know your opinion on our [Support Server](https://discord.gg/cDPGuYd)!

 ## Setting up a development environment